climaticzoning/simzoning/README.md

 SimZoning provides a set of routines for the development and validation of performance-based climatic zoning.

 ### Pre-compiled release
-The easiest way to use SimZoning is to download the pre-compiled Release available on this GitHub page.
+The easiest way to use SimZoning is by downloading the pre-compiled Release available on this GitHub page.
 See instructions there on how to set the program.

 ### Source code dependancies
 If you want to run SimZoning directly from the sourcecode, it requires the following applications.